objektwerks/spark3/README.md

 --------
 >Spark 3 runs on ***JDK 17+***.
 See this project's ***.jvmopts*** for the ***how***.

->And see this discussion thread for ***details***: https://stackoverflow.com/questions/72724816/running-unit-tests-with-spark-3-3-0-on-java-17-fails-with-illegalaccesserror-cl
+>See this discussion for ***details***: https://stackoverflow.com/questions/72724816/running-unit-tests-with-spark-3-3-0-on-java-17-fails-with-illegalaccesserror-cl

 >At some point, this configuration will no longer be required.